wifisensing/PicoScenes-Manual/source/features_pricing.rst

     "Transmit 11a/g/n/ac/ax-Format Frames with 20/40 MHz CBW","Supporting *Packet Injection* with 11a/g/n/ac/ax format and up to 160 MHz CBW.
     See :ref:`ax200-monitor-injection` and :ref:`ax200-monitor-injection-mcs-antenna`","**✓**","**✓**"
     "Transmit 11a/g/n/ac/ax-Format Frames with 80/160 MHz CBW","Supporting *Packet Injection* with 11a/g/n/ac/ax format and up to 160 MHz CBW.
 See :ref:`ax200-monitor-injection` and :ref:`ax200-monitor-injection-mcs-antenna`","**✓** (Transmission rate :math:`\leq` 50pkts)","**✓**"
-    "Change channel and bandwidth in real-time","Supporting specifying channel, CBW, Tx/Rx chainmasks in realtime by commands or APIs.
+    "Runtime Specifying Channel and Bandwidth","Supporting specifying channel, CBW, Tx/Rx chainmasks in runtime by commands or APIs.
 See :ref:`live-channel-bw-changing`.","**✓**","**✓**"

 .. _license_qca9300: